Camm Morton: Early life and education

 Morton was born in Birmingham, Alabama. and is the son of Emily Cammack and Claude Morton Jr. Claude Morton was a real estate professional for The Equitable Life Assurance Company.
 Throughout his long career, Claude Morton was subject to transfer, moving his family to New Orleans, Louisiana and then on to Richmond, Virginia.

 Morton graduated from Huguenot High School of Richmond, Virginia in 1969.
-In 1973, he earned his bachelor's degree in economics from Hampden-Sydney College in Hampden-Sydney, Virginia where he was a 4-year letterman in football, junior class president, Chairman of the Honor Council, Who's Who in Colleges and Universities, and a member of the Kappa Alpha Fraternity.
+In 1973, he earned his bachelor's degree in economics from Hampden-Sydney College in Hampden-Sydney, Virginia where he was a 4-year letterman in football, junior class president, Chairman of the Honor Council, Who's Who in Colleges and Universities, and a member of the fraternity Kappa Alpha Order.
 In 1976, Camm received his master of science in horticulture from the University of Florida in Gainesville, Florida and in 1980 earned his M.B.A. from East Carolina University in Greenville, North Carolina.